-If you have a gas burning furnace or heating system, you need to install a carbon monoxide detector.
-Contact Mountain Air today, we can help!
+If you have a gas-burning furnace or heating system, you need to install a carbon monoxide detector.
+Contact Mountain Air today so we can help!

 Types of Carbon Monoxide Detectors

-There are three different types of CO detectors on the market.
+There are three types of CO detectors on the market.

-The simplest and cheapest CO detector is a battery operated one.
-Most consumers would be surprised to know that carbon monoxide detectors do not have an infinite lifespan.
+The simplest and cheapest CO detector is a battery-operated one.
+Most consumers would be surprised to know that carbon monoxide detectors don’t have an infinite life span.
 The sensors wear out every five to seven years and usually warn you by repeatedly sounding an alarm when they need to be replaced.

-Remember to test your carbon monoxide detector once a month to make sure it is working properly.
+Remember to test your carbon monoxide detector once a month to ensure it is working correctly.